pagkly/Zed/Investopedia3/How the Trimmed Mean Is Used.md

 How the Trimmed Mean Is Used
 ## What Is a Trimmed Mean?

-A trimmed [mean](https://www.investopedia.com/terms/m/mean.asp) (similar to an [adjusted mean](https://www.investopedia.com/terms/a/adjusted-mean.asp)) is a method of averaging that removes a small designated percentage of the largest and smallest values before calculating the mean.
+A trimmed [[mean]](https://www.investopedia.com/terms/m/mean.asp) (similar to an [[adjusted mean]](https://www.investopedia.com/terms/a/adjusted-mean.asp)) is a method of averaging that removes a small designated percentage of the largest and smallest values before calculating the mean.
 After removing the specified outlier observations, the trimmed mean is found using a standard arithmetic averaging formula.
-The use of a trimmed mean helps eliminate the influence of outliers or data points on the tails that may unfairly affect [the traditional mean](https://www.investopedia.com/terms/a/arithmeticmean.asp).
+The use of a trimmed mean helps eliminate the influence of outliers or data points on the tails that may unfairly affect [[the traditional mean]](https://www.investopedia.com/terms/a/arithmeticmean.asp).

 Trimmed means are used in reporting economic data in order to smooth the results and paint a more realistic picture.